gaia-platform/GaiaPlatform/test/README.md

 To try and ensure that the timing results from one test within a suite does not affect another test within the same suite, suite tests are executed with a 15 second pause before each test.
 Currently, this is not configurable.
+While 15 seconds may seem like a long time, it is worth it to ensure that isolate between the various test suites in maintained.

 ### Summary.json File